 For me, it was an exhilarating experience.
 My ears kinda hurt a little due to the sudden change in altitude, though.
 But it did not matter.
 The scenic view from the cable car kept me fascinated throughout the ride.
-Book in advance for cable car trips so you won’t anymore fall in a queue in the cashier.
+Book in advance for cable car trips so you won’t fall in a queue at the cashier anymore.

 Scenic mountain view

 Going to the summit of Mount Fansipan begins on a funicular railway station at the center of Sapa town, near the Accor hotel building.
 Once you arrive, you can find trams that will bring you uphill to another station adjacent to Sunworld Cable Car station.
 There, your actual cable car experience starts.

 When I arrived at Sunworld Cable Car station, I was surprised because it did not look like just a cable car station.
 I thought of it as a park.
 There are beautiful flowers and shops all around.
-In front of the main entrance of the cable car station, there is a temple together with an enormous landmark of Sunworld Fansipan Legend with picturesque mountains in the backdrop.
+In front of the main entrance of the cable car station, there is a temple with an enormous landmark of Sunworld Fansipan Legend with picturesque mountains in the backdrop.

 Seeing the rice terraces

 One of the best things that you will see when you ride on the Fansipan cable bar is the beautiful rice terraces of Sapa.
 There you can clearly see the shapes of each step of the terraced rice fields from above.

-I suggest that you visit Sapa and ride on a cable car during the pre-harvest season so that you may see the rice terraces glowing in gold color.
-My imagination says that they like stairs covered with golden carpet for colossal beings.
+I suggest that you visit Sapa and ride in a cable car during the pre-harvest season so that you may see the rice terraces glowing in gold color.
+My imagination says that they like stairs covered with golden carpets for colossal beings.

 Traversing the clouds

 If the weather isn’t bad like it is not raining or whatsoever, another exciting experience awaits you in the cable car.
 As you move further and further upwards, you get closer and closer to the clouds.
 Inside, it will just feel like you’re going to touch the sky!

 Witnessing a sea of clouds